Noise emission management.

 Glide like a swan while NoizCalc paddles furiously beneath the surface

 If using NoizCalc it is important to know what data to import alongside the ArrayCalc project data.
-For example Google Earth helps get a feel for the lay of the land and its contours, as well as how to draw buildings and define the nature of the environment, whether shaped by asphalt, grass or trees.
+Google Maps helps get a feel for the lay of the land and its contours and OpenStreetMap defines the nature of the environment, whether shaped by buildings, ground type or trees.
 But don’t get too hung up on detailing each tree in its exact location; slopes and buildings and temperature gradients have greater influence.
 More useful still is wind speed and humidity.
 Furthermore, saving such data over time will build a resource for assessing changing meteorological conditions and system noise when working onsite.

 It is also possible to define the spectrum of music in NoizCalc, such as heavy rock, acoustic or folk, and input an assessed FoH level at the desk to guide how the system will be working everywhere else.
-So yes, there is work to do, but by inserting NoizCalc directly into the d&b Workflow, next to ArrayCalc and between R1 and the amplifiers, all the heavy lifting goes on in the software.
+By inserting NoizCalc directly into the d&b Workflow, next to ArrayCalc and between R1 and the amplifiers, all the heavy lifting goes on in the software.
 It is a new way of thinking about sound beyond the audience environment.
-Just don’t be surprised if the issue of noise control becomes a fixation, with traffic noise and other previously sublimated sounds suddenly becoming conscious preoccupations.